What Does it Take to Be a Speech-Language Pathology Assistant?

 Featured schools near , edit

-Below is a list of the skills most Speech-Language Pathology Assistants say are important on the job.
+These are the skills Speech-Language Pathology Assistants say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.